kulics/koral/book-en/document.md

 Exceptions cannot be completely avoided, but we can choose some means to help us check and report exceptions.

 ## Reporting an exception
-We can use `! <- expression` to declare an exception data anywhere in the function.
+We can use `! <- value` to declare an exception data anywhere in the function.

 E.g:
 ```